 - See what tags other games like yours (that are being categorized by Steam) are using and in what order

-- Obviously choose tags that describe your game, its themes, etc.
+- Choose tags that describe your game, its themes, etc.

 Your capsule images as Steam calls them are the first things a player will see.
 These images need to be well branded, clearly readable, contrast well as to stand out in the noise and of course "paint a picture" of your game that entices the player to read your short description.

-At minimal you should strive for at least 2 videos and 4 high resolution gameplay screenshots.
+At a minimum, you should strive for at least 2 videos and 4 high-resolution gameplay screenshots.
 Players that bother to view these are already interested in your game (usually) so these are not "hook" materials these are "set pieces" to set that hook.
 Your images and videos need to be honest and clear about what the player is getting without spoiling the fun of course.

-Three types, we recommend at minimal a Trailer and a Gameplay ... remember this is not materials to hook in browsing players as much as it is materials to set the hook.
+Three types, and we recommend at minimum a Trailer and a Gameplay video ... remember this is not materials to hook in browsing players as much as it is materials to set the hook.

-- Teaser Length - Few seconds, less than 1 min This is a usually very short video designed to hook the viewers attention and encourage them to learn more.
-Not terribly useful on your Steam Store page as by the time they get to your videos they have already been hooked.
-This all the same can be very useful for external marketing efforts.
+- Teaser Length - Few seconds, less than 1 min This is a usually very short video designed to hook the viewers' attention and encourage them to learn more.
+Not useful on your Steam Store page as by the time they get to your videos they have already been hooked.
+This can be very useful for external marketing efforts.

-- Trailer Length - Minute or two This can be thought of a bit like a video version of your "Short Description" it should inspire the player to go play the game yet be short and concise and focus on grabbing the player.
+- Trailer Length - Minute or two This can be thought of a bit like a video version of your "Short Description" It should inspire the player to go play the game yet be short and focus on grabbing the player.

-- Gameplay Length ... variable Their are different approaches to gameplay trailers, from long in depth dives or slices of the game to snappy quick cutting sizzle reals of gameplay.
+- Gameplay Length ... variable There are different approaches to gameplay trailers, from long in-depth dives or slices of the game to snappy quick-cutting sizzle reels of gameplay.
 What works best for your project is something a marketing partner could help you figure out or even a bit of peer review.

 The game description or the body of the Steam store page is likely the last thing your customer will see before committing to buy your play your game so you might think it needs the least amount of attention.